itsAmeMario0o/bottle/documentation/USING.md

 ![Inventory](inventory.png)

->Take note: when a pod terminates, it will attempt to annotate itself with bottle_lifecycle=terminated, however if for any reason
+>Take note: when a pod terminates, it will attempt to annotate itself with bottle_lifecycle=terminated and delete the sensor registration, however, if for any reason
->a pod is unexpectedly terminated it may fail to update the annotation, luckily after some time the agent will be unregistered and therefore the
+>a pod is unexpectedly terminated it may fail to update the annotation or delete the sensor registration.
+After some time you may end up with stale annotations and/or
->OS field will become blank
+>stale agents registered.
+You may want to use qualifiers like `OS=CentOS` to prune out inactive annotations: if the agent is successfully
+>unregistered the host profile will soon lose the OS metadata.
+You may want to search the agent list for sensors that have not checked in
+>recently and prune any stale bottle sensor entries, if they exist.

 You can now quite easily create a scope tree to classify bottle endpoints using Annotations